magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 desire, but we don’t realize it.
 We have the desire for calm.
 The mind is already disturbed and then we further disturb things by wanting to make it calm.
 This very wanting is the cause.
-We don’t see that this wanting to calm the mind is It’s just like increasing the burden.
+We don’t see that this wanting to calm the mind is *taṇhā.* It’s just like increasing the burden.
 The more we desire calm the more disturbed the mind becomes, until we just give up.
 We end up fighting all the time, sitting and struggling with ourselves.

 Why is this?
 Because we don’t reflect back on how we have set up the mind.
 Know that the conditions of mind are simply the way they are.
 Whatever arises, just observe it.
 It is simply the nature of the mind;
 it isn’t harmful unless we don’t understand its nature.
 It’s not dangerous if we see its activity for what it is.
-So we practise with and until the mind begins to settle down and becomes less forceful.
+So we practise with *vitakka* and *vicāra* until the mind begins to settle down and becomes less forceful.
 When sensations arise we contemplate them, we mingle with them and come to know them.

 However, usually we tend to start fighting with them, because right from the beginning we’re determined to calm the mind.
 As soon as we sit, the